-What is domestic violence and family violence?
+What are domestic violence QLD, Australia and family violence?

-Domestic violence occurs when on person uses violence, abuse or control over another person in a relationship.
+Domestic violence occurs when one person uses violence, abuse or control over another person in a relationship.
 This is usually ongoing behaviour and it is quite rare that a domestic abuser ceases the abuse without some form of intervention.
 Domestic Abusers use fear to control their partners or family members.

 At James Noble Law we strongly advise that your first thought and action should be to protect yourself and your family from any abuse.
 If you think you are subject to domestic violence plan your escape or just call the police.
 They can help.